Bitendian/tbp-i18n-manager/README.md

 This packages **is NOT** a requirement to use i18n with TBP.
 TBP supports i18n by itself.

-This package add some modules to help manage i18n static contents.
+This package add some modules used already in many projects to help manage i18n static contents.

+All this projects has same multi-languages model.

 ## Requirements
 To run this package, there is some mandatory requirements: